 After defeating and capturing much of a British/Loyalist army at the Battle of Cowpens (S.C.), Continental Brig.
 Gen. Daniel Morgan is retreating north while the rest of the British give chase.

 Lt.
-Gen. Lord Charles Cornwallis’ army, after decamping from Ramsour’s Mill, attempted to cross the Catawba River at Beattie’s Ford north of here on Sunday, January 28, 1781.
-But the river was too high, and it fell back five miles to the plantation of Jacob Forney.
+Gen. Lord Charles Cornwallis’ army, after decamping from Ramsour’s Mill in today’s Lincolnton, attempted to cross the Catawba River at Beattie’s Ford north of here on Sunday, January 28, 1781.
+But the river was too high, so the army fell back five miles to the plantation of Jacob Forney.
 The evening of the 30th, a small detachment under Col. James Webster moved back to that ford with artillery and the army’s wagons.
 Cornwallis hoped this would trick the Patriots into believing his entire army would cross there, and shift their part-time “militia” soldiers in the area to defend it.
 The combination of more rain coming and not knowing if the rest of the Continental Army would appear made him feel he must try to cross despite bad conditions.

 Maj.
-Gen. Nathanael Greene ordered his main force to move to Beattie’s Ford from its camp on the Pee Dee River in South Carolina, called the Yadkin in N.C.
-He then apparently rode 110 miles over four days, with two aides and no guards, to Morgan’s camp at Sherrill’s Ford where Morgan’s force had crossed.[i]
+Gen. Nathanael Greene ordered his main force to move to Beattie’s Ford from its camp on the Pee Dee River in South Carolina, which becomes the Yadkin in N.C.
+He then apparently rode 110 miles over four days, with two aides and no guards, to Morgan’s camp at Sherrill’s Ford where Morgan’s force had crossed the Catawba.[i]
 Some of those troops were defending Beattie’s, the best crossing, further south.
-Smaller detachments were guarding three other fords, including around 25 at Cowan’s Ford six miles downstream, backed up by 350 nearby under Brig.
+Smaller detachments were guarding three other fords, including around 25 at Cowan’s Ford six miles downstream, backed up by 350 militia nearby under Brig.
 Gen. William Davidson.
 Greene, Morgan, and Davidson had met, supposedly on a log at Beattie’s Ford, to confer on the placements.

 Thursday, February 1, 1781.